rickosborne/blackwater/_guide/105-blackwater-city.md

 ## Main Gate and the West End

-The main gate to Blackwater faces roughly west along the slow southernly bend of the Blackwater river, looking out across fields and forests to the
+The main gate to Blackwater faces roughly west along the slow southernly bend of the Blackwater river, looking out across fields and forests to the snow-capped Carpathian mountains in the distance.

 ## Mid-Town